vg-json-data/sm-json-data/weapons/weapons-readme.md

 This folder simply contains the [main.json](main.json) file, which contains data about all weapons.

 ## Contents of a Weapons File
-Weapons files follow the schema defined at `[/schema/m3-weapons.schema.json](../schema/m3-weapons.schema.json)`.
+The weapons file follows the schema defined at [/schema/m3-weapons.schema.json](../schema/m3-weapons.schema.json).

-Each enemy file is an array of Weapons, and includes data about its damage and requirements.
+The file contains an array of Weapons, and includes data about its damage and requirements.

 ### name
 The name by which this weapon will be referenced in other files.